-A loved one has been killed due to someone's negligence or misconduct.
+A loved one has been killed by someone's negligence or misconduct.
 The loss is devastating.
-Now you're facing the added burden of understanding Pennsylvania's wrongful death law, determining who can bring a claim, and navigating the legal and emotional complexities that follow.
+Now you face the added burden of understanding Pennsylvania's wrongful death law, determining who can bring a claim, and working through the legal and emotional complexities that follow.

 Pennsylvania law recognizes two distinct claims when someone dies due to another's negligence: a wrongful death action and a survival action.
-They serve different purposes and recover different damages, but they're brought together as part of the same lawsuit.
+They serve different purposes and recover different damages, but they are brought together as part of the same lawsuit.

 The wrongful death claim is brought under 42 Pa.C.S. § 8301.
 It exists for the benefit of the decedent's family members who survive them.
 The claim compensates the surviving family for the loss of the deceased, including lost earnings, lost guidance, lost companionship, and lost services that the decedent provided.
-It's not compensation to the decedent themselves; it's compensation to those left behind.
+It is not compensation to the decedent themselves; it is compensation to those left behind.

 The wrongful death claim is brought by the personal representative of the decedent's estate.
-The personal representative is the executor named in the deceased's will, or if there's no will, it's the administrator appointed by the probate court in the county where the deceased lived.
+The personal representative is the executor named in the deceased's will, or if there is no will, it is the administrator appointed by the Register of Wills in the county where the deceased lived.
 Opening an estate is the first step.

 The claim benefits the spouse, children, and parents of the deceased.
 If the deceased had a spouse, that spouse's loss of companionship is the highest priority in recovery.
 If there are minor children, their loss of parental guidance and support is significant.
 If the deceased was young and earned substantial income, the loss of earnings to a dependent spouse and children is substantial.